Paulinho (footballer, born November 1992): Sporting CP

-On 1 February 2021, Paulinho joined Sporting on a deal running until June 2025 for a club-record €16 million fee, reuniting with former Braga manager Rúben Amorim; as part of the arrangement, Cristian Borja and Andraž Šporar moved in the opposite direction.
+On 1 February 2021, Paulinho joined Sporting on a deal running until June 2025 for a club-record €16 million fee, reuniting with former Braga manager Ruben Amorim; as part of the arrangement, Cristian Borja and Andraž Šporar moved in the opposite direction.
 On 11 May, his 36th-minute goal was the only of the home fixture against Boavista, and the club won the domestic league for the first time in 19 years.

-Paulinho scored three times in the group stage of the 2021–22 UEFA Champions League, helping his team progress as runners-up.
+Paulinho scored three times in the group stage of the 2021–22 UEFA Champions League, helping his team to progress as runners-up.
 On 29 December 2021, he netted a hat-trick in a 3–2 home win over Portimonense in the domestic league.

 Paulinho topped the scoring charts of the 2022–23 League Cup with eight goals.
 However, in the 2–0 final loss to Porto, he was sent off for two quick yellow cards, being later handed a three-match suspension for insulting the refereeing team.

+In the 2023–24 season, Paulinho won his second league with Sporting.
+He totalled 21 goals in all competitions, only trailing in the squad Viktor Gyökeres (who also led all players overall) who had 43.

+Toluca

+On 21 June 2024, Paulinho agreed to a three-year contract at Liga MX side Toluca with the option of a further season, for a €7,75 million fee plus €250,000 in add-ons.
+He scored twice in his second match, helping the hosts to defeat Juárez 3–2.
+He finished the Apertura tournament as top scorer at 13 goals, and his team finished second.